HarshaKy/docker/README.md

 RUN vs CMD vs ENTRYPOINT

-1. RUN executes when building the image.
+1. RUN executes when building the image. <br>
     a.
 RUN curl <<<URL>>> <br>
     b. install packages etc.. <br>
-2. CMD and ENTRYPOINT run when the container starts.
+2. CMD and ENTRYPOINT run when the container starts. <br>
     a.
 ENTRYPOINT determines the main process to run.
 PID #1<br>
     b.
 CMD is additional commadns to pass into ENTRYPOINT<br>
     c.
 CMD can be overridden by passing in arguments to docker run command.<br>